-The tennis racquet industry needs to sell racquets to survive and the best way to sell a racquet is for a popular and successful player to use it.
-But since most professionals are so meticulous about their gear and the racquet is so important, they wouldn’t want to change racquets willy nilly.
+The tennis racquet industry needs to sell racquets to survive and the best way to sell a racquet is for a popular and successful player to endorse and market it.
+But since most tennis pros are meticulous about their gear and the tennis racquet is so important, they wouldn’t want to change racquets willy nilly.
 Instead they use the racquet model they’re used to, usually customized to their specs and the company paints it as a new model and the player “endorses” this line of racquets.
 The racquet they really use under the so called paint job is usually referred to as a pro stock tennis racquet.

 Sometimes it’s pretty close to what they’re actually using.
 For example, Rafael Nadal plays the first edition of the Babolat Aero Pro Drive, but has always been endorsing the latest Aero Pro or Pure Aero line of tennis racquets from Babolat – right now that is the Babolat Pure Aero.
-They are quite similar however so it doesn’t feel like complete deception.
-It’s similar with Nick Kyrgios who is using the Yonex Xi 98, but is endorsing the latest model Yonex DR 98.
+They are quite similar however so it doesn’t feel like a complete deception.
+It’s similar with Nick Kyrgios who is using the Yonex Xi 98, but is endorsing the latest model Yonex Ezone 98.

-But then we have a guy like Andy Murray who is playing with a very flexible 20-year-old racquet (with a string pattern that was never available to the public – the 16×19 version of the HEAD Pro Tour 630 is called PT57A in pro stock lingo) and has a true racquet face of 95 sq inches while he’s been endorsing the Head Radical line in its countless different iterations.
+But then we have a guy like Andy Murray who is playing with a very flexible 20-year-old tennis racquet (with a string pattern that was never available to the public – the 16×19 version of the HEAD Pro Tour 630 is called PT57A in pro stock lingo) and has a true racquet face of 95 sq inches while he’s been endorsing the Head Radical line of tennis racquets in its countless different iterations.

 Same goes for Novak Djokovic who has been endorsing a 100 sq inch racquet with the HEAD Speed line, but is using a 95 sq inch model based on an old racquet with the HEAD pro stock code PT113B.
 You can’t buy Novak Djokovic’s real racquet in stores, but that’s not saying that the racquet he endorses, the Head Graphene XT Touch Speed Pro is a bad racquet.

 I’ve written a good number of posts on what the ATP professionals really use and here is the list so far – please let me know if there is a player missing here and I’ll try to find out what he uses.
 I’ve also reviewed a lot of retail racquets and you can find a decent overview on this page and if you want to buy a new racquet – you’ll find a few decent guides here: